ClickHouse/ClickHouse/docs/en/data_types/enum.md

 # Enum

-Enumerated type storing pairs of the `'string' = integer` format.
+Enumerated type storing pairs in `'string' = integer` format.

 ClickHouse supports:

 - 8-bit `Enum`.
-It can contain up to 256 values with enumeration of `[-128, 127]`.
+It can contain up to 256 enumerated values between `[-128, 127]`.
 - 16-bit `Enum`.
-It can contain up to 65536 values with enumeration of `[-32768, 32767]`.
+It can contain up to 65Об536 enumerated values between `[-32768, 32767]`.

-ClickHouse automatically chooses a type for `Enum` at data insertion.
-Also, you can use `Enum8` or `Enum16` types to be sure in size of storage.
+ClickHouse automatically chooses the `Enum` type when data is inserted.
+You can also use `Enum8` or `Enum16` types to lock in the storage size.

 ## Usage examples